mmazzarolo/mmazzarolo.com/content/blog/2020-09-28-alfred-github-repos/index.md

 I can now invoke the workflow using the keyword set in the "Script Filter" action and fuzzy search the repo I'm interested in.

 Alfred is also smart enough to keep track of my workflow usage, surfacing the most clicked results to the top of the list 💥

+> Yes, the workflow can be improved in several ways (e.g.: auto-update the repository list after n days)... but I'm happy enough with the current result for now.